atomvm/AtomVM/doc/src/build-instructions.md

 > Note.
 Downloading the AtomVM github repository requires the installation of the `git` program.
 Consult your local OS documentation for installation of the `git` package.

-If you want to build a release version of AtomVM, simply checkout the desired release (from inside your local clone of the repo):
+If you want to build a release version of AtomVM, simply checkout the desired release:

     shell$ git checkout v0.6.0-alpha.2

 > Note.
 You may need to refresh the tags if you have already cloned the repository and you want to build a more recent release version.
 >   shell$ git pull --tags --rebase
->The use of `--rebase` is necessary if you are in a working branch and have made commits, otherwise it is optional, but recommended.
+> The use of `--rebase` is necessary if you are in a working branch and have made commits, otherwise it is optional.

 To return to the current `master` branch use `git switch master`.